IRVA and IRIS-PA Sponsor the René Warcollier Prize

 - An itemized budget showing anticipated expenses, with a list of additional sources and amounts of funding if budget exceeds award.

-Proposals must be submitted by email and in PDF format to email@example.com no later than midnight, Eastern Daylight Time, May 31, 2012.
-Those that arrive after the deadline, or which do not fulfill the required criteria, will not be considered.
+Proposals must be submitted by email and in PDF format to firstname.lastname@example.org no later than midnight, Pacific Daylight Time, April 22, 2017.
+Those that arrive after the closing date, or which do not fulfill the required criteria, may not be considered.

 In the event no entry is deemed suitable, the award may not be presented.
 In this case award money will apply cumulatively to next year's competition.

-Judging will be by a five-member panel from IRVA and IRIS-PA research evaluators.
+Judging will be by a panel of research evaluators selected by IRVA and IRIS-PA.
 Evaluators will score each application on a scale of 1 to 5, in each of the following six areas for a possible total of 30 points:

 - Applicant will make a compelling case for why the research project is relevant to the field of remote viewing.